 Dividing ARR by the baseline risk (risk in the control group) gives us RRR.
 Hence, RRR is 95% (.0084 ÷ .0088 = .9545 = 95%).

 Note: Pfizer uses a slightly different method to arrive at RRR.
-For RRR, Pfizer subtracts from one (1) the ratio of confirmed cases (c1) per 1000 person years of follow up (y1) in the experimental group to the corresponding infection rate in the control group (c2/y2).
+For its calculation, Pfizer subtracts from one (1) the ratio of confirmed cases (c1) per 1000 person years of follow up (y1) in the experimental group to the corresponding infection rate in the control group (c2/y2).
 Multiplying the result by a hundred gives us the percentage.
 Here’s the equation: RRR = 100 * (1 – [(c1/y1) ÷ (c2/y2)]).

 Despite the difference in methods, we get the same result (95% RRR).
 (See here for standard methods of calculation).
 Thus, with absolute risk falling from 0.88% to .04%, we see that the 95% RRR in Pfizer’s trial represents an ARR of 0.84%.

 Discussion

-Notice also that confirmed COVID-19 was a rare occurrence in both the experimental group and control group.
+Notice also that confirmed COVID-19 was a rare occurrence in both the experimental group and the control group.
 According to Pfizer, less than one percent of participants in each group came down with confirmed COVID-19.
 Severe cases were extremely rare.
 All together there were ten severe cases out of 43,355 participants (.0002%), with nine in the control group and one in the treatment group.

 Recall the statement made by the CONSORT Group regarding rare outcomes in clinical trials: “…a large relative risk when the outcome is rare may not be so important for public health (although it may be important to an individual in a high-risk category).”

 It is hard to imagine an innocent explanation for Pfizer’s failure to provide a calculation of absolute risk reduction.
 Pfizer not only fails to do basic math in plain sight for all to see, but also violates industry standards designed to promote transparency.
-Now that we know the importance of both RRR and ARR in discussions of clinical trial results, we see that Pfizer’s failure to mention ARR, while trumpeting a large RRR, amounts to scientific fraud, a lie by omission.
+Now that we know the importance of both RRR and ARR in discussions of clinical trial results, we see that Pfizer’s failure to mention ARR, while trumpeting a large RRR, amounts to a lie by omission.

-This is intellectual dishonesty at its worst.
+This is scientific fraud, intellectual dishonesty at its worst.

 Conclusion